citp/privacy-policy-historical/e/ev/evi/eviivo.com.md

-> *The following text is extracted and transformed from the eviivo.com privacy policy that was archived on 2006-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061128172449id_/http%3A//eviivo.com/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eviivo.com privacy policy that was archived on 2007-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070627003811id_/http%3A//www.eviivo.co.uk/Privacy.aspx) for the most accurate reproduction.*

 # EVIIVO - Open up your world

-** EVIIVO Limited **
+** eviivo Limited **

-Level 5, Horatio House
+Level 4, Horatio House
 77 Fulham Palace Road
 Hammersmith, W6 8JA
 E-mail: info@eviivo.com
 Telephone: +44 (0)20 8576 5600
 Fax: +44 (0)20 8576 5601

-##  _ EVIIVO Privacy Policy _
+##  _ eviivo Privacy Policy _

 We are committed to ensuring that your privacy is protected and understand the need for appropriate protection of all personal information provided by you to us.
 This Privacy Policy has been created in order that you understand the importance that we attach to this issue and our commitment to ensure that we comply with UK legislation in this area.